stackrox/collector/docs/references.md

 The file path can be set using the `ROX_COLLECTOR_CONFIG_PATH` environment variable.
 Whenever the configuration file is updated or created, collector will update the configuration.
-If the configuration file is deleted the environment variable will be used instead.
+If the configuration file is deleted the configuration will revert to the default.
 The configuration file can be created after collector start up.

 ### Other arguments